angrypig555/to-do-list/README.md

 A to do list in textual

 Required dependencies: textual, rich, python3
-Runs on any OS, tested on ubuntu.
+Runs on any OS, tested on ubuntu and windows 11.

 # Changelog
-v1.0.0
+v1.1.0
--Added the ability to hide buttons
+- Added progress bar
--Stable release
+- Stable release